Wrap Text in Excel (Table of Contents)

-Limitation in excel cell is that it will display only the first 1,024 characters in each cell. if it goes beyond, it is displayed as **
+The limitation in the excel cell is that it will display only the first 1,024 characters in each cell. if it goes beyond, it is displayed as **

 Sometimes you can notice, or you would have come across the below-mentioned scenarios, i.e.,

 - When you enter lengthy text in a cell, i.e. a long single-line text which is longer than the width of the cell.

 - Already existing long lengthy text string in a cell, which exceeds the width of the cell.

-- A Cell is not a merged cell, but Cell containing a lengthy text string,
+- A Cell is not a merged cell, but a Cell containing a lengthy text string,

 The above scenarios in excel cell appear as mentioned below: